abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 </dependencies>
 ```

-**Summary**: we can change version for a dependency in the `<properties>` section of child POM provided the parent POM has a `<xxx.version>` tag for it in the `<properties>` section i.e. version is _externalized_.

 _Reference_: [SivaLabs - YouTube](https://youtu.be/2dPon1G5S-M)

 {{% notice note %}}
 This is why the Log4j vulnerability ([Log4Shell](https://en.wikipedia.org/wiki/Log4Shell)) was such a big deal.
-Spring starters and parent may have the vulnerable version depending on the Spring version we're using and we need to override with the latest (fixed) version of Log4j in our respective POMs.
+Spring starters and parent may have the vulnerable version depending on the Spring version we're using and it was added to our project transitively by some other dependency.
+We need to override it with the latest (fixed) version of Log4j in our respective POMs.
 {{% /notice %}}

 ## Parent and dependencyManagement